facebook/react-native/docs/GettingStarted.md

 Then, click "Next" to install all of these components.

-> If you've already installed Android Studio before, you can still install HAXM ([Windows](https://software.intel.com/en-us/android/articles/installation-instructions-for-intel-hardware-accelerated-execution-manager-windows)|[Mac](https://software.intel.com/en-us/android/articles/installation-instructions-for-intel-hardware-accelerated-execution-manager-mac-os-x)) without performing a custom installation.

 <block class="linux android" />

-#### 2. Install the AVD and configure VM acceleration

-Android Virtual Devices allow you to run Android apps on your computer without the need for an actual Android phone or tablet.
-Choose `Custom` installation when running Android Studio for the first time.
-Make sure the boxes next to all of the following are checked:

 - `Android SDK`
 - `Android SDK Platform`